Vegan Fashion Brand: Natalie Dean's "Beyond Skin"

 Veganism encouraged me to become intensely aware that everything I did had a consequence.
 It was empowering to know that the choices I made both as a consumer and how I ran Beyond Skin could and did make a difference.

-Being one of the first independent, luxury, vegan footwear brands, our uniqueness lies as much in our approach as it does in our aesthetic of dynamic, vintage-inspired design.
+Being one of the first independent, luxury, vegan fashion brands specialising in footwaer, our uniqueness lies as much in our approach as it does in our aesthetic of dynamic, vintage-inspired design.
 We endeavor to be first and foremost a fashion brand that appeals to everyone, not just those solely driven by our ethical ethos.
 Although fundamentally we are cruelty-free, sustainability is equally at the core of our philosophy; producing and working in a manner that is non-exploitative to animals, humans and wherever possible the wider environment.

 Although we were a little before our time, we are now fortunate enough to have an incredibly loyal and fast-growing customer base.
 We are careful to not hammer home too hard the fact that we are a vegan brand, as we have found it can turn non-vegetarians off before they have even been introduced to the product.
 We prefer a softer approach introducing the design and aesthetic of the product first, and the ethical cruelty-free element later - an incentivized guilt-free purchase.